Vladimir Ionesyan: Arrest

-Several residents of the Marina Grove told the police that they saw how on the day of the murder a young man of southern appearance with a turned off TV in a sheet had left the street in a truck.
-The district commissioner Malyshev had also seen it, and managed to remember the first digits of the truck's license plate - 96.
+Several residents of Marina Grove told the police that they saw how on the day of the murder a young man of southern appearance with a turned-off TV in a sheet had left the street in a truck.
+The district commissioner Malyshev had also seen it and managed to remember the first digits of the truck's license plate - 96.
 The detectives quickly learned the full number - MOG 96-26.
-The driver admitted that he really had driven a man of Caucasian appearance and dropped him off between the Trifonovskaya and Meshchanskaya Streets.
+The driver admitted that he had driven a man of Caucasian appearance and dropped him off between the Trifonovskaya and Meshchanskaya Streets.

-Survey of tenants from nearby houses was carried out.
-A woman who lived on Shchepkina Street reported that her neighbor has a niece with her husband who looks like a Caucasian, had recently brought a TV and immediately sold it to a tenant from a neighboring house.
+A survey of tenants from nearby houses was carried out.
+A woman who lived on Shchepkina Street reported that her neighbour had a niece with her husband who looked like a Caucasian, had recently bought a TV and immediately sold it to a tenant from a neighbouring house.
 While investigating the tenant, police found out that it was the same TV that disappeared from Ermakova's apartment.
-Ionesyan's apartment was ambushed, but Alevtina Dmitrieva was detained instead of the murderer himself, telling the detectives that Ionesyan was working for the KGB and is on a secret mission (during the arrest, Ionesyan himself introduced himself as a KGB major).
+Ionesyan's apartment was ambushed, but Alevtina Dmitrieva was detained instead of the murderer himself, telling the detectives that Ionesyan was working for the KGB and was on a secret mission (during the arrest, Ionesyan himself introduced himself as a KGB major).
 A quick check, led by the then chairman of the KGB, Vladimir Semichastny, showed that Vladimir Ionesyan was not listed.
-Dmitrieva was put in solitary confinement, and confessed that her cohabitant went to Kazan, where after a while she was supposed to come too.
-At the station it was Ionesyan who was to meet her "on demand".
+Dmitrieva was put in solitary confinement and confessed that her cohabitant went to Kazan, where after a while she was supposed to come too.
+At the station, it was Ionesyan who was to meet her "on demand".
 As bait, instead of Dmitrieva, they sent a MUR employee instead.

 Ionesyan's detention was supervised personally by the Minister of Public Order Protection of the Tatar ASSR Salikh Yapeyev.
-On January 12, 1964, without any difficulties, the murderer, nicknamed "Mosgaz", was arrested on a platform of the Kazan railway station.
+On 12 January 1964, without any difficulties, the murderer, nicknamed "Mosgaz", was arrested on a platform of the Kazan railway station.